1.2 PPL Scheme - Description

 A person who receives PLP for a child will not be eligible for NBS for that child.
 In the case of a multiple birth, a person can receive PLP for one child and NBS for a second or subsequent child.

 A person (or their partner if they are a member of a couple) who receives PLP for a stillborn child will not be eligible for SBP for that child.
 In the case of a multiple birth, a person can receive PLP for one child and SBP for a second or subsequent child.

 DAPP and NBS or SBP can be received for the same child.

-A person who receives PLP will not be entitled to FTB Part B during the person's PPL period, or the dependent spouse, child housekeeper and housekeeper tax offsets (except where the housekeeper is caring for a person receiving DSP).
+A person who receives PLP will not be entitled to FTB Part B during the person's PPL period.